GSA-TTS/identity-handbook/_articles/platform-gitlab-env-deploy.md

 branch to the `only:` section for the `build_env_deploy` section in your `.github-ci.yml` on your branch.
 Once you check it in, your branch will build the image for your branch.

+There are two ways to test this out in your environment:
+1. The quick-n-dirty way.
+Log into your env_runner instance in your env and edit `/etc/gitlab-runner/config.toml`.
+Comment out the `allowed_images` line. restart gitlab runner with `systemctl restart gitlab-runner`.
+Your runner will now allow all images to run on it, which is not secure, but it'll increase your iteration speed because you don't need to recycle your env_runner for every new image you create.

+    After that, change your branch that your env deploys from so that it uses the new image in your `.gitlab-ci.yml` to get it to run a deploy and test the new functionality out.

+    You should recycle your env_runner when you are done with this, so that it gets locked down again.

-You can then test the image out in your environment by copying `s3://login-gov.secrets.<account>-us-west-2/common/gitlab_env_runner_allowed_images` to either add or replace the image in that file with your new one.
+1. The end-to-end way (slow).
+This is the normal way that systems get set up, so you should probably do this before you do your final PR that has your image in it to make sure that it works end-to-end.
+Copy `s3://login-gov.secrets.<account>-us-west-2/common/gitlab_env_runner_allowed_images` to either add or replace the image in that file with your new one.
 You can get the proper digest from either looking at the image build log at the end, or by looking at the ECR console for the image that just got built.
 Once you have the new image in there, copy that file up to `s3://login-gov.secrets.<account>-us-west-2/<env>/gitlab_env_runner_allowed_images`, where `<env>` is your environment.
 Then, go to your environment and recycle the env_runner.
 It should come up ready to let your new image run.

     After that, change your branch that your env deploys from so that it uses the new image in your `.gitlab-ci.yml` to get it to run a deploy and test the new functionality out.

 Once you've verified it works, you should add the new image to the `s3://login-gov.secrets.<account>-us-west-2/common/gitlab_env_runner_allowed_images`